 “Laimīgu jauno gadu!” as they would say in beautiful Latvia – or Happy New Year 2018 from the entire NURED Project Team!
 We hope you have all enjoyed the holidays, and feel invigorated and ready for this new year of new possibilities.

-In this blog post we will take a closer look at the Latvian NURED Project Partner: Rīga Stradiņš University in Latvia, Rīga.
+In this blog post we will take a closer look at the Latvian NURED Project Partner: Rīga Stradiņš University in Latvia, Rīga (External link).
 Latvia, a member of the European Union, is one of the three Baltic States, situated on the eastern shore of the Baltic Sea between Estonia and Lithuania.
 The country is also bordered by Russia and Belarus, and shares maritime borders with Sweden.
 Latvia’s mostly flat landscape offers a mix of beaches, rivers, lakes, marshes and forests.
 Sounds lovely, right?

 The Latvian NURED team consists of five members who all represent different fields: